FormidableLabs/renature/docs/content/api.md

 ## Accessibility

 To support [accessible animations](./getting-started/accessible-animations.md), `renature` provides the `reducedMotion` parameter on its core hooks.
-This allows authors using `renature` to easily define how an animation should run if the user prefers `reducedMotion`, i.e. by switching out a `transform` animation for an `opacity` animation.
-In addition, `renature` also exposes the `usePrefersReducedMotion` hook to allow consumers to easily get access to a `boolean` value indicating whether or not the end user prefers reduced motion.
+This allows authors using `renature` to easily define how an animation should run if the user prefers reduced motion, i.e. by switching out a `transform` animation for an `opacity` animation.
+In addition, `renature` also exposes the `usePrefersReducedMotion` hook to give consumers easy access to a `boolean` value indicating whether or not the end user prefers reduced motion.

 ### `usePrefersReducedMotion`